KieranLitschel/IvyPortfolioBacktesting/README.md

 ## Performance

-Performance is based on the index funds / ETFs corresponding indicies.
+Performance is based on the index funds corresponding indicies.
 Performance is measured back in time by the time period specified, from 14th February 2020.
 For max we look at the performance back to the first date we have prices for all indices.